altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 ~Kent admitted he didn't have that time~
 "FL__F::If it still has a body, it doesn't have Alice's lab, or that serum."
 'K::Sounds like you should maybe not beat yourself up about it.'
-"A::yes, you've made it more desperate: good job. /s" *Kent glanced at Martha*
+"A::Yes, you've made it more desperate: good job /s ."
+*Kent glanced at Martha*
 ~She too had that far off stare of things escalating too quickly~ ~The chemist was sitting in a room next to the kitchen.
 His voice was raspy from shouting~